DarkTailsPrower/LineageOS-17.1-Refactoring-Remove-Encrytion/README.md

 fs_mgr - hard to refactoring

-vold - is complete working
+vold - is complete refactoring code

 This is a really huge job.